ataberk320/autumnos-mobile/README.md

 Buildroot version: Buildroot 2026.02-84-g088c3602fd-dirty

-To compile lvgl, create a folder name lvgl on buildroot/package
+To compile lvgl, create a folder name lvgl on buildroot/package and move "Config.in" and lvgl.mk files on /buildroot directory on this repository

 LVGL Designer: EEZ Studio